telerik/maui-docs/controls/datagrid/filtering/programmatic-filtering.md

     - [Delegate Filter Descriptor](#delegate-filter-descriptor)
   - [See Also](#see-also)

-All `FilterDescriptors` are located in the `Telerik.Maui.Controls.Compatibility.Common.Data` namespace.
+All `FilterDescriptors` are located in the `Telerik.Maui.Controls.Data` namespace.

 When using C#, you'll need to add the using statement